fable-compiler/Fable/docs/source/docs/compatibility.md

 Anonymous lambdas will be curried by default.
 If you want to pass a callback with more than one argument to JS code, please wrap it in a delegate first (e.g., `Func<_,_,_>(fun x y -> x + y)`).
 If the signature of the method expects a delegate, this will be done automatically by the compiler.
+See [Calling F# code from JS](http://fsprojects.github.io/Fable/docs/interacting.html#Calling-F-code-from-JavaScript) for more info.

 ## Event and Observable